rafasashi/user-session-synchronizer/README.md

 1. Download the plugin via WordPress.org
 2. Upload the ZIP file through the 'Plugins > Add New > Upload' screen in your WordPress dashboard
 3. Activate the plugin through the 'Plugins' menu in WordPress
+4. Set your first Secret Key throught the 'User Session Sync > Keys'
+5. Repeat this installation process for every Wordpress you wish to sychnorize with the same Secret Key

 ## Screenshots